rafvo/series-api/README.md

 # series-api
-# CRUD of series, seasons and episodes using dependency injection with Laravel

 ## Steps to execute the project
 1. If you are on Windows, connect to WSL and then enter sudo mode